axgu/srp-lab-notebook/_sources/hcp_data/hcp_logreg.md

 To determine the effectiveness of applying logistic regression for 15-way movie clip classification, permutation tests was conducted on the model:

 $$
-H_{0}: \text{The trained logistic regression model is equally as effective as random chance at classifying diabetes.}
+H_{0}: \text{The trained logistic regression model is equally as effective as random chance at classifying move clips.}
 $$

 $$
-H_{A}: \text{The trained logistic regression model is more effective than random chance at classifying diabetes.}
+H_{A}: \text{The trained logistic regression model is more effective than random chance at classifying movie clips.}
 $$

 The chosen statistic to measure the effect of using a logistic regression model is classification accuracy.
 The original sample used for the permutation tests was the HCP testing dataset.
 The selected features were the 300 ROI.
 A permutation test was conducted at each time point considered, using only the data in the testing set that corresponded to that time point.